A new framework for constrained optimization via feedback control of Lagrange multipliers: Abstract

 \section{Abstract}

-The continuous-time analysis of existing iterative algorithms for optimization has a long history.
-This work proposes a novel continuous-time control-theoretic framework for equality-constrained optimization.
-The key idea is to design a feedback control system where the Lagrange multipliers are the control input, and the output represents the constraints.
-The system converges to a stationary point of the constrained optimization problem through suitable regulation.
-Regarding the Lagrange multipliers, we consider two control laws: proportional-integral control and feedback linearization.
-These choices give rise to a family of different methods.
-We rigorously develop the related algorithms, theoretically analyze their convergence and present several numerical experiments to support their effectiveness concerning the state-of-the-art approaches.
+The continuous-time analysis of iterative algorithms for optimization has a long-standing history.
+This work introduces a novel framework for equality-constrained optimization based on control theory.
+The central concept is to design a feedback control system in which the Lagrange multipliers serve as the control inputs while the output represents the constraints.
+This system converges to a stationary point of the constrained optimization problem through suitable regulation.
+Concerning the Lagrange multipliers, we explore two control laws: proportional-integral control and feedback linearization.
+These choices lead to a variety of different methods.
+We rigorously develop the related algorithms, analyze their convergence theoretically, and present several numerical experiments that demonstrate their effectiveness compared to the state-of-the-art approaches.